Yellow Jacket Stings

 Secondary bacterial infections.
 This type of skin infection develops if the sting site is frequently scratched and bacteria are given a suitable condition in which to develop.
-Failure to adequately clean, disinfect and medicate sting sites enable infections to occur.
+Failure to adequately clean, disinfect, and medicate sting sites enables infections to occur.

 Toxic reactions result from toxins in venom rather than the immune response elicited by the body.
 In most cases, toxic reactions are the result of multiple stings, which insert a remarkably large quantity of venom into the body.

 Symptoms can include fever, nausea, vomiting, diarrhea, headache, fainting and convulsions.
 Swollen red bumps, rash, and other skin-related symptoms are less common in toxic reactions than in systemic allergic reactions.
 Because stinging insect venom is a strong stimulant that causes the immune response, people who have experienced toxic reactions may produce antibodies to the venom and be at risk for future systemic anaphylactic reactions to stings.